 The Direct Relief team focused on these Chatfuel tools and features to build their nonprofit chatbot:

 - Templates.
 Before they sat down to actually build their Facebook chatbot, the Direct Relief team explored Chatfuel's bot templates "to understand the platform and learn about what's possible," says Tony.
 Templates are a great way to get familiar with the structure of a well-built chatbot before you dive into the actual building process yourself.
-Find templates for Automate-tab bots by clicking the Choose from templates button when you first log in to Chatfuel.
-Templates for Flows-tab bots take the form of links.
+Find templates for Automation-->Blocks-tab bots by clicking the Choose from templates button when you first log in to Chatfuel.
+Templates for Automation-->Flows-tab bots take the form of links.
 A collection of these is coming soon.
 (Join our Facebook community for updates.)